-Both indicators are configured and calibrated via the four push buttons which are located behind the control cover.
-All the configuration functions are contained in an easy to use intuitive menu that is shown diagrammatically in Fig 6.
+Indicators are configured and calibrated via the four front panel push-buttons. configuration functions are contained in an easy to use intuitive menu that is shown diagrammatically in Fig 7.

 Each menu function is summarised in section 6.1 and includes a reference to more detailed information.
 When the indicator is fitted with alarms additional functions are added to the menu which are described in section 9.3